These are the descriptions for each of the MDB CLI commands. You can also see basic help in

 You can use

-mdb ls -a which will list all projects (fronted, backend, wordpress),
+mdb ls -a which will list all projects (frontend, backend, wordpress),

 databases and orders.